CDSoft/luax/doc/F.md

 t:without_keys(ks)
 ```

-> Restrict a map to only those keys found in a list.
+> Remove all keys in a list from a map.

 ``` lua
 F.partition(p, xs)